josemmo/yamipa/README.md

 - `/image list [<page>]`: List all available files in the images directory.
 - `/image place <filename> <width> [<height>]`: Place an image of size `width`x`height` blocks.
 - `/image remove`: Remove a placed image from the world without deleting the image file.
+- `/image top`: List players with the most placed images.

 ### Examples